teamworktf/website_api/README.md

 ## Rate limit

-Our API has a rate limit of max 30 requests a minute.
+The API has a rate limit of max 30 requests a minute.
 If you exceed this limit, your API key will be banned for 10 minutes.

 ## Endpoint overview